-We chose to evaluate PGP's usability through two methods: an informal cognitive walkthrough in which we reviewed PGP's user interface directly and noted aspects of its design that failed to meet the usability standard described in the preceding section, and a user test performed in a laboratory with test participants selected to be reasonably representative of the general population of email users.
-The strengths and weaknesses inherent in each of the two methods made them useful in quite different ways, and it was more realistic for us to view them as complementary evaluation strategies than to attempt to use the laboratory test to directly verify the points raised by the cognitive walkthrough.
+We chose to evaluate PGP's usability through two methods: an informal cognitive walkthrough [17] in which we reviewed PGP's user interface directly and noted aspects of its design that failed to meet the usability standard described in Section 2.3; and a user test [15] performed in a laboratory with test participants selected to be reasonably representative of the general population of email users.
+The strengths and weaknesses inherent in each of the two methods made them useful in quite different ways, and it was more realistic for us to view them as complementary evaluation strategies [7] than to attempt to use the laboratory test to directly verify the points raised by the cognitive walkthrough.